Lowcountry crabbers, DNR officials push for crabbing regulations

 “Some of the trends that we’re seeing more recently are a cause for concern for us,” said Dr. Michael Kendrick, an Associate Marine Scientist with SCDNR.

 In South Carolina, crabbing has an annual value of six million dollars and the majority of harvesting is done by commercial fishing companies.
-Some of the Lowcountry’s most seasoned fisherman have seen the drop in population.
+But some of the Lowcountry’s most seasoned fishermen have seen the drop in population.

 “Every year moving forward it seems like I hear more and more about a decline,” said Evan Dockery, who works as a fishing contractor for Crosby’s Seafood on Folly Beach.